MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-acquire-token-ps.md

 ## Mint a token

 Finally, mint a token to put in the mToken variable.
 The example below demonstrates a PowerShell script that can be used to quickly obtain the OAuth2 token via ADAL and PowerShell on Windows.
 This token is granted for the Office 365 Security and Compliance Center endpoint only.
 Consequently, protection actions will fail unless the resource URL is updated.
-It's recommended to skip to the [next steps](#next-steps) section if you would like to test with both labeling and protection at this point.

 ### Install [ADAL.PS](https://www.powershellgallery.com/packages/ADAL.PS/3.19.4.2) from PS Gallery

+You can skip this step if you completed it previously in [(MIP) SDK setup and configuration](setup-configure-mip.md).

 ```PowerShell
 Install-Module -Name ADAL.PS